 Coasters are one of those home accessories that sound boring until the moment you realize just how many incredibly cool options are out there.
 Home designers, stores and brands have taken the concept of the humble coaster and ran with it—creating prints, pictures, fresh shapes and designs that are almost too pretty to put a glass on.
 Almost.
 (And if you're feeling inspired, check out all these DIY coaster ideas you can make at home!)

 Making your bar cart look great doesn't have to cost a fortune.
-If you're just starting out with home decor or accidentally blew your budget on the cart itself (we don't blame you!) swing by an IKEA and stock up on their extremely affordable glassware.
-These glasses are roughly the right size for a double old fashioned and cost less than $2 each!
+If you're just starting out with home décor or accidentally blew your budget on the cart itself (we don't blame you!) swing by an IKEA and stock up on their extremely affordable glassware.
+These glasses are roughly the right size for a double old fashioned and only cost $2 each!